 - 1. Adults may find it difficult to disclose abuse and need support to tell their story.
 They should be listened to without leading questions or suggestions that may influence or confuse the story.
 The listener should not show shock or judgment. - 2.
 If the person fulfils the criteria for being an adult at risk of abuse or neglect, or if they express suicidal thoughts, they should be informed that the information will have to be passed on as part of our duty of care, preferable with their consent (unless they lack the capacity to give this). - 3.
 Careful notes must be kept, recording factual information and direct quotes where possible.
 Notes should be signed and dated and kept securely. - 4.
 If the person is at immediate risk of harm or danger, the police and/or City of York Safeguarding Adults team must be contacted.
-The Parish Safeguarding Representative or, in their absence the Incumbent, should be informed as soon as possible. - 5.
+The Parish Safeguarding Representative or, in their absence the Incumbent, or in the absence of an Incumbent, the Diocesan Safeguarding Adviser, should be informed as soon as possible. - 5.
 If the person is not at immediate risk, the Parish Safeguarding Representative or Incumbent should be informed in the first instance.
+(In the absence of a PSR or Incumbent, the Diocesan Safeguarding Adviser should be consulted.)
+They will consult with the Diocesan

-They will consult with the Diocesan Safeguarding Adviser and may also discuss with and/or make a referral to City of York or North Yorkshire Adult Social Care.
+Safeguarding Adviser and may also discuss with and/or make a referral to City of York or North Yorkshire Adult Social Care.
 If a criminal offence has occurred, the police will be informed.